-Ok, let's get back on topic now with my joke about answered prayer (with apologies to folks from South-Eastern BC, Alberta, and points east) ...
+Ok, let's get back on topic now with my joke about answered prayer (with apologies to all those who have suffered this Spring from flooding) ...

 A man (we'll call him Frank) was on the front porch of his house as the flood waters were rising, and prayed to God, "please save me!"
 Just then a truck came by and the people called out, "jump in!"
 Frank replied, "go save someone else - I'll put my faith in God."